 In addition, the penetration of EV charging is high in commercial spaces as compared to residential ones.
 Long-distance trips would benefit from ultra-fast charging capabilities made possible by public charging infrastructure.
 However, EV chargers for residential spaces offer significant growth potential as they are affordable and more convenient for charging electric vehicles as compared to commercial charging stations.

-The Norwegian government has implemented pioneering policies to combat air pollution and drive the transition to clean transportation.
-A key national objective is that all new cars sold by 2025 must be zero-emission vehicles—either electric or hydrogen-powered.
-This ambitious goal has positioned Norway as a global leader in EV adoption.
+Norway’s government has been at the forefront of driving the transition to zero-emission mobility through progressive policy initiatives.
+A cornerstone of this strategy is the national target that all new car sales by 2025 must be zero-emission vehicles—either electric or hydrogen-powered.
+This ambitious vision has made Norway a global benchmark for EV adoption.

 The Norway Electric Vehicle (EV) Charging industry includes several market players such as Kempower, Zaptec, Schneider Electric, Siemens, ABB, Delta, Enphase, Tesla, Easee, Defa, EV BOX, Bosch EV Solutions, Wallbox, Charge Point, and Tritium.